11roxanne/HeartDisease-Prediction/README.md

 2.KNN
 3.SVM
 4.Naive Bayes
-5.Decision Tree on the dataset
+5.Decision Tree on the dataset to predict which provides us a better accuracy.
-I have compared the accuracy provided by the different models in this project .